-A pulmonary function test is a breathing test that shows the presence and extent of lung abnormalities.
+A pulmonary function test is a series of four breathing tests that measure how well your lungs take in and release air and how well they move gases, like oxygen, into the body.
+This test shows the presence and extent of lung abnormalities.
 It is also used to evaluate the need for inhalers and the effects of medication on the lungs.

 Click here to view the pulmonary function test brochure.

 - Care providers

 The pulmonary function test is performed by a registered respiratory therapist (RRT).
 To learn more about this health professional see College of Respiratory Therapists of Ontario -What is a Respiratory Therapist?

 - Do I have to sit in a booth?

 Yes.
 However, the door of the booth will stay open except for one portion of one breathing test.
 The door is only closed for a total of two minutes.

 - Can I do the test if I am in a wheelchair?